-Yes, your employer must take all reasonable steps to stop harassment, such as bullying or any behaviour that is offensive, frightening or distressing (for example, name-calling or telling anti-gay jokes).
+Yes, your employer must take all reasonable steps to stop harassment, such as bullying or any behaviour that is unwelcome, offensive, frightening or distressing (for example, name-calling or telling anti-gay jokes).

 Your employer will be liable for this kind of bullying at work if they fail to take reasonable steps to prevent it.
 These steps, which must be taken before the incident takes place, include: